dspace-group/rtbessential2d/README.md

    Slow : Off
 - Modes of operation: 6, 'homing mode'
 Motor status:
-- Status word: 4616
+- Status word: 5687
-   Ready to switch on: Off
+   Ready to switch on: On
-   Switched on: Off
+   Switched on: On
-   Operation enabled: Off
+   Operation enabled: On
-   Fault: On
+   Fault: Off
-   Voltage enabled: Off
+   Voltage enabled: On
-   Quick stop: Off
+   Quick stop: On
    Switch on disabled: Off
    Warning: Off
    Remote: On
-   Target reached: Off
+   Target reached: On
    Internal limit active: Off
 - Modes of operation display: 6, 'homing mode'
-- Position: 68
+- Position: 0
 - Velocity: 0

 >>> pyrtb.Enable_enpo()